SashkoTar/syto/README.md

 At its current stage Syto implements IIR filters only.
 However, as Syto is young and growing library its API will be enriched to design other families of filters soon.
 But for a while please keep in mind that all info below is about IIR filter only.

 The great advancements in the filter design theory have given a birth to several techniques of generating the transfer functions with expected characterisitcs.
 Each of them has its own pros and cons but in the majority of cases the classical approach is used.
-Syto exploites this method as well.
+Syto exploits this method as well.
 It consists of three fundamental steps:

 1) Find a transfer function of normalized analog filter by applying one of known approximation
 2) By means of frequency transformation, obtain the transfer function of the desired filter: lowpass, highpass, bandpass or bandstop